va5ja/chimney/README.md

 # Plista Chimney - Console tool to ease building new versions of packages

-Plista Chimney is a console tool to ease building new versions of packages.
+Plista Chimney is a PHP console tool to ease building new versions of packages.
+Basically it reads the git log of a project and composes a new changelog based on the latest unversioned changes.
+It also provides some assistance for commiting the changes and pushing them for building.
+One of the main of the goals of Chimney is to support release automation and become a part of continuous delivery process.

+Plista Chimney has a built-in feature of updating composer dependency assistance.
+It's maintained by a separate project Plista UpDep, but is a part of Chimney's distributive.

 ## Requirements